Migrating from Stable-Baselines

 To match SB2 behavior, you need to explicitly pass

-HER implementation now also supports online sampling of the new goals.
+HER implementation now only supports online sampling of the new goals.
 This is done in a vectorized version.

 The goal selection strategy